mstaniak/autoEDA-resources/README.md

 - [RBioPlot](https://github.com/jzhangc/git_R_STATS_KBS) (GitHub package) - automated data analysis and visualization for molecular biology.
 Details can be found [in the paper at NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5045883/).

+- [ExPanDaR](https://cran.r-project.org/web/packages/ExPanDaR/index.html) - package for interactive data visualization.
+Designed for longitudinal data, but can be also used with other types of data after setting an artificial time variable.
+Shiny apps with examples are provided on the [github website of the package](https://github.com/joachim-gassen/ExPanDaR).

 ### Related packages

 - [vtreat](https://cran.r-project.org/web/packages/vtreat/index.html) (CRAN package) - data treatment (pre-processing) that includes dealing with missing data and large categorical variables.
 Details can be found in the [paper about vtreat](https://arxiv.org/pdf/1611.09477.pdf).

 - [report](https://github.com/easystats/report) - automated modeling report generation.

 - [FactoInvestigate](http://factominer.free.fr/reporting/index.html) (CRAN package) - has an automatic reporting module which selects best plots that summarise different projection techniques.

 ## Python libraries